najwaputrif/ForecastJPM-PD/README.md

-**ForecastJPM-PD** is a time series forecasting project built using R, designed to model and predict the monthly closing prices of JPMorgan Chase & Co. preferred stock (JPM-PD).
+**Forecast JPM-PD** is a time series forecasting project built using R, designed to model and predict the monthly closing prices of JPMorgan Chase & Co. preferred stock (JPM-PD).
 This repository represents a personal extension of a previous academic group project and utilizes historical data from **January 2021 to December 2024** to forecast future prices for the period of **January to December 2025** using improved seasonal ARIMA modeling.